-It’s almost impossible to run a thriving business without a website.
-Whether you’re looking at implementing your first website or redesigning your current one, you’re faced with two options:
+It’s almost impossible to run a thriving nonprofit without a website.
+Whether you’re looking at implementing your first nonprofit website or redesigning your current one, you’re faced with two options:

 A) Hiring a professional web-designer